storacha/w3infra/README.md

 Proof that the upload service can invoke `deal/info` on the deal tracker service.
 Set to `none` if no proof is required.

+#### `AGGREGATOR_SERVICE_PROOF`

+Proof that the upload service can invoke `piece/offer` on the aggregator service.
+Only required if the upload service and the aggregator service are using different private keys.

 ## HTTP API

 A UCAN based [RPC] API over HTTP.